svoisen/crayon/README.md

 ### The Compiler

 The Crayon compiler is actually a source-to-source translator written in the Ruby programming language.
 Crayon source code is translated into ActionScript 3, which is in turn compiled using traditional ActionScript compilation tools (mxmlc or asc).
-This means that the focus of Crayon is on language ease and simplicity, not necessarily, producing optimized bytecode.
+This means that the focus of Crayon is on language ease and simplicity, not necessarily producing optimized AVM2 bytecode.
 Nevertheless, the goal of the translator/compiler is to produce as optimal AS3 output as possible given the constraints of the features of the Crayon language - named parameters, dynamic typing, etc.